stoerr/workloglet/Specification.md

 A simple web page with:

+- The date and time the dialog was opened, in the same format as in the list.
 - A dropdown menu listing the last 20 tasks, based on the last 3 worklog files.
 The entries in the dropdown are sorted by the most recent date, but should be unique.
 - A text input field for new task entry.
 A drop down change should fill that field with the selected task, "other" clears it.
 That's what will be saved to the worklog - the drop down is just filling it.